joshuajohnferns27/team-ada/assignments/week-3/readme.md

         "dislikes": 1,
         "isActive": true,
         "_id": "616815ef04b3cd0015fb797f",
-        "qu
-        ]te": "To be or not to be, it's upto you!                           ", "author": "Ivo Costa",
+        "quote": "To be or not to be, it's upto you! ", "author": "Ivo Costa",
         "tags": "life;",
         "__v": 0